keikai/doc/dev-ref/book_model/Chart.md

 ChartsHelper.setCustomizer(spreadsheet, new MyChartCustomizer());
 ```

+Then this customizer will be applied to all charts in this spreadsheet only.

 ### 3. Specific Chart Customization
-Get a specific chart and modify its properties directly.
+Get a specific chart object(`ZssCharts`) and modify its options directly.
 You can get a chart:
 * By its name: `ChartsHelper.getChartsByName(Spreadsheet spreadsheet, String name)`
 * Iterate all charts: `ChartsHelper.getAllCharts(Spreadsheet spreadsheet)`

+`ZssCharts` is a subclass of `ZK Charts` and supports various chart options, see [ZK Charts Essentials](/zk_charts_essentials/working_with_zk_charts) for details.

 ```java
     @Listen("onClick = #customize")